It may have been manna from heaven for an 11 year horror fan but it didn’t always live up to the hype.

 Many of the real horror films broadcast could be slow, including many false shocks and blind alleys, and many just built up to the horror money shot at the end.
 An abominable creature suddenly seen, a character hideously deformed or a beast manifesting itself for the first (and last) time.
 In the days before videos and freeze framing, it was vital these climaxes were not dwelt upon by the camera incase the viewer would spot the joins in the cheaply produced rubber mask applied to the creature.
 An example of this type of film was The Gorgon.
 It also has to be remembered that in the very early 70s no one had a colour TV and even if they did, few programmes, even films, were broadcast in colour.
 So a film like The Gorgon which relied on some gloriously colourful scenes lost almost all its impact through being shown in monochrome.

 It may have petrified the screen with horror but that was about all it petrified.
 But you can see where they were coming from.
-It was the classic horror film that alluded to the monster and suggested the monster but until the last few minutes, didn’t show the monster.
-They hoped the brief glimpse, and it really was a brief glimpse, of The Gorgon at the end would satisfy the casual viewer but it was thin gruel.
+It was the classic horror film that alluded to the monster and suggested the monster but until the last few minutes, didn’t completely show the monster, although we did get a few tantalising shots.
+They hoped the brief glimpse, and it really was a fairly brief glimpse, of The Gorgon at the end would satisfy the casual viewer but it was thin gruel.
 The Gorgon, to be fair, was a very good Hammer production, but we wanted more!

 When a film featured certain actors like Peter Cushing and Christopher Lee, this sometimes gave the scheduler a good idea as to whether the film would be suitable for inclusion in the strand.
 The always excellent Vincent Price was another favourite and appeared regularly in the late Friday night slot.
 The Fly, long before the superb David Cronenberg version, was a typical Price vehicle which was a decent film and even the big reveal when the main character walked into the room wearing the plastic head of a fly seemed pretty impressive.
 Seeing it now, it just looks funny, but these were different times.